 - Mentally consider off-site recovery options in case of hurricane during dinner.

 - Work on a client migration project.
-Document every change made, in case a rollback is needed.
+Document changes in case a rollback is needed.

 - Triple-check functionality afterward.
 Then head to bed after a long day of protecting clients.